 In addition to the latest regulatory information, the participants also learned about project planning and further details when implementing Poison Centres Notification requirements.

-Not only technical details such as the PCN format generation or connection of an industry IT-system to the ECHA Submission Portal via S-2-S-connection must be considered to establish a successful notification process.
+Not only technical details such as the PCN format generation or connection of industry IT system to the ECHA Submission Portal via S-2-S-connection must be considered to establish a successful notification process.
 From a business perspective, also topics such as protection of confidential business information (CBI) via smart UFI assignment as well as the randomization of the full composition are highly relevant.
 As mixtures must be notified before placing on the market, supply chain management is also an important topic for industry and distributors.
 To ensure compliance, avoid penalties, and protect CBI it is recommended to establish contractual agreements with suppliers and customers.

 We loved the energy during the workshop and like to thank everybody for their contribution.
 It was great to see how well a web conference can turn out.